About the Certificate in Professional Writing

 Whether you are in an entry-level position and want to ramp up your writing skills or are an accomplished writer ready to expand and refine your repertoire, our professional writing courses take you to the next level.
 We take you beyond the basics of structure and style.
 Our coursework emphasizes professional expertise and extensive feedback as we share and cutting-edge findings in the field of writing.
 Find out how to incorporate your personal or corporate brand's story into every piece of communication and discover the best ways to identify and appeal to target audiences.

 The Certificate in Professional Writing is a 4-course, 4 c.u.* credit program of study taught by University of Pennsylvania faculty.
-To earn the certificate, it is recommended that students enroll first in the Fundamentals of Professional Writing course, followed by any additional three professional writing courses.
+To earn the certificate, it is recommended that students enroll first in the Fundamentals of Professional Writing course, followed by three additional basic professional writing courses.

 *Academic credit is defined by the University of Pennsylvania as a course unit (c.u.).
 A course unit (c.u.) is a general measure of academic work over a period of time, typically a term (semester or summer).
 A c.u. (or a fraction of a c.u.) represents different types of academic work across different types of academic programs and is the basic unit of progress toward a degree.
 One c.u. is usually converted to a four-semester-hour course.

 Clinical Research Coordinator, University of Medicine, Perelman School of Medicine